ryanwaits/idioma/src/api/README.md

 ## Contributing

-See the main [OpenLocale repository](https://github.com/openlocale/openlocale) for contribution guidelines.
+See the main [Idioma repository](https://github.com/ryanwaits/idioma) for contribution guidelines.

 ## License